skons35/MorphOS/README.md

 User may trigger object slow rotation by using mouse buttons (Left is starting rotation, Right is inverting rotation, middle is stopping the auto-rotation.)

+Some dedicated BMP code load test added
+Some dedicated MTL code load test added

 *Note 1:*
-Current OBJ load code is commented.
-Same for BMP load.
-What was added and keep active is only the load & parsing of MTL files).
-Integrating MTL and BMP file load into OBJ load will be done soon.
+Current part of code for graphical OBJ display is commented.
+Currently working on adding MTL load&parze from OBJ load, same for BMP texture to come soon.

 *Note 2:*
-At this time, when OBJ load & display is active, the presented mesh is in RED color (UVs and normals are loaded, but not yet used, and file texture loading and/or colour management to be added soon)
+At this time, when OBJ graphical display is active, the presented mesh is a CUBE in RED color (real vertices, UVs and normals are loaded, but not yet used, and file texture loading and/or colour management to be added soon)